pulumi/docs/content/docs/reference/pkg/azure-nextgen/network/packetcapture.md

 import * as pulumi from "@pulumi/pulumi";
 import * as azure_nextgen from "@pulumi/azure-nextgen";

-const packetCapture = new azure_nextgen.network.latest.PacketCapture("packetCapture", {
+const packetCapture = new azure_nextgen.network.PacketCapture("packetCapture", {
     bytesToCapturePerPacket: 10000,
     filters: [{
         localIPAddress: "10.0.0.4",